robdunn4/QSpice/GPIO/README.md

 # GPIO Components

-QSpice symbol and class to implement general purpose I/O pins (i.e., micro-controller tri-state pins).
+QSpice symbols and classes to implement general purpose I/O pins (i.e., micro-controller tri-state pins).

 ## Documentation

 At this point, there is no separate "how to" documentation.
-The sources are listed below; hopefully, that's enough to get you started.
+See the Microchip micro-controller simulator project for detailed examples.

-## GPIO Pin Symbol #1
+## GPIO Pin Symbol (Basic)

 * GPIO_Pin.qsch &mdash; The sub-circuit schematic.
 Not required to use the symbol.
 * GPIO_Pin.qsym &mdash; QSpice symbol (self-contained sub-circuit).

-## GPIO Class
+## GPIO Class (Basic)

 **Note:  The GPIO class code uses features not available in the QSpice DMC compiler.
 MSVC is recommended but any compiler supporting C++17 or newer should work.**